nikala369/webcraft/docs/backend-integration-guide.md

 ### Customizations Data Model

-The `config` field in templates is a JSON string that should be parsed to a `Customizations` object:
+The `config` field in templates is a JSON string that should be parsed to a `Customizations` object.
+The structure varies between Premium and Premium Pro plans, with Premium Pro offering more customization options.

 ```typescript
 // Simplified example of Customizations interface